Rachel Zients Schinderman

 A friend used to tell you that fine was the worst thing you could be.
 Steady, middle of the road, managing — holding on.
 Boring she meant.
 She told you fine is a four letter word.
-But you think what’s so wring with being steady, that’s me to a tee.
+But you think what’s so wrong with being steady, that’s me to a tee.

 Perhaps there’s more to life than being fine?